iSnow/marklet/README.md

 # Marklet

 This is fork of the [Marklet doclet](https://github.com/atlascommunity/marklet/tree/master/src/main/java/io/github/atlascommunity/marklet)
 .
-The main purpose of Marklet is to generate Javadoc in markdown format.
+The purpose of Marklet is to generate Javadoc in markdown format.
 This version requires Java 14, but can document all lower source code versions.

 Currently working on the migration from `com.sun.javadoc` to the newer `jdk.javadoc.doclet`